What You’ll Learn in This Article

 - Plant Damage: Occurs at or above 5.0 EC or 3,200 PPM

 Maintaining a healthy crop requires dedication and constant monitoring.
 The topics discussed above are all things that you have control of as the cultivator.
-Complete control over these parameters will eliminate the possibility of plant stress, making it much easier to identify an issue when it arises.
+Complete control over these parameters will reduce the chance of serious plant stressors, making it much easier to identify an issue when it arises.